EU targets Syrian bank, toughens sanctions

 The bloc also added a travel ban against Bouthaina Shaaban, an adviser to Assad who has served as a government spokeswoman.

-A number of Syrian government bodies were also named in the sanctions list, including the defense and interior ministries, the national security bureau and the national radio and television corporation.
+A number of Syrian government bodies were also named in the sanctions list, including the defence and interior ministries, the national security bureau and the national radio and television corporation.

 Syrian security forces have killed at least 10,000 people, by a U.N. count, while Syria says 2,600 military and security force personnel have been killed by what it calls foreign-backed "Islamist terrorists."